 The various AI image generators out there have been trained on different data sets and provide differing results.
 Some can produce stunning realistic images while others produce blurry, nightmarish compositions.
 Sometimes the same tool will do both depending on what kind of image you're aiming to produce.
 So which is the best AI art generator for different purposes?

 Some creatives have set out to find out, comparing the best AI art generators available by using the same prompts in each.
 And the results are fascinating.
 It almost seems like each AI art generator has its own personality and hangups – almost like a human artist.
-Each tool has its strengths and weaknesses, and sometimes even a recognisable look, and this is something that artists may be able to make use of (see how to use DALL-E 2 for some tips there).
+Each tool has its strengths and weaknesses, and sometimes even a recognisable look, and this is something that artists may be able to make use of (see our pick of the best AI art tutorials and our piece on how to use DALL-E 2 for some tips there).

 DALL-E 2 vs Midjourney vs StableDiffusion mega thread: photography, illustration, painters, abstractthese image synths are like instruments - it's amazing we'll get so many of them, each with a unique "sound" 🤯rules: same prompt, 1:1 aspect ratio, no living artists pic.twitter.com/47syy7uPJJAugust 20, 2022